This Is How Introverts & Immigrants Can Start Conversations with Anyone

 So where is the disconnect?

-The problem is that we don’t understand what the problem is.
+The main challenge is that we don’t understand what the problem is.
 How can we solve a problem that we are not aware of?

 We have friends, we can have conversations with them, and we are able to develop relationships.
 But we depend on time and activities for that to happen.

-Also, you might have been able to make friends with some of the people that were involved in the same activities you were involved.
+Also, you might have been able to make friends with some of the people that were involved in the same activities you were involved in.
 That was the trick for me.

-But throw me at a party where I knew no one, or maybe just a few people, and you would find me checking my phone and drinking.
-Or depending on an extroverted friend to start the connections and then I would sometimes jump into the conversation.
+But throw me at a party where I knew no one, or maybe just a few people, and you would find me checking my phone, playing games with the kids at the party, or depending on an extroverted friend to start the connections and then I would sometimes jump into the conversation.

 It seems like we are doomed to not be able to connect easily right?